andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://blog.treasuredata.com/blog/2016/03/15/self-study-list-for-data-engineers-and-aspiring-data-architects" target="_blank">blog.treasuredata.com</a>

 #### SQL Cheat Sheet
-In this guide, you’ll find a useful cheat sheet that documents some of the more commonly used elements of SQL, and even a few of the less common.<br>
+In this guide, you'll find a useful cheat sheet that documents some of the more commonly used elements of SQL, and even a few of the less common.<br>
 <a href="https://websitesetup.org/sql-cheat-sheet" target="_blank">websitesetup.org/sql-cheat-sheet</a>

 #### SQL Query Optimization Techniques